Saturday, January 6, 2018

 • It is an entrepreneurial model, in the sense of organizing, managing and assuming risk and responsibility, along with innovative product and service creation, within a private higher education practice.
 It mitres nicely with the increase in entrepreneurialism already underway in the academe, thanks to failure of the current model.

-• It is a professional model, offering academic services as lawyers, doctors, accountants, psychiatrists, architects, etc. offer their valued services to the public through professional association, licence, and practice.
+• It is a professional model, offering academic services as lawyers, doctors, accountants, psychiatrists, architects, etc. offer their valued services to the public through professional association, license, and practice.

 Universities and colleges always have been nothing but inessential institutional middlemen.
 They facilitate the work of professors, including research and the student-teacher relationship.
 They facilitate the disbursal of public and private investment in higher education.
 They facilitate quality control.
 They are elective.